 New breed from Gutedel (Chasselas) x Muskat de Saumur

-Parentage: New breed from Gutedel (Chasselas) and Muskat de Saumur, by Jean Moreau, a private grower in Angers
+New crossing between Gutedel (Chasselas) and Muscat de Saumur, created in 1839 by Jean Moreau, a private vine breeder in Angers.

-Importance, conditions: Significant in Burgenland.
-To wine-growers, the variety can be difficult in the vineyard.
-It makes high demands on the site (warm, wind-protected) and the soil (good retention of water and nutrients).
-Its very sensitive flowering phase means an often irregular and low yield.
-It tolerates only a low limestone content in the soil and is easily susceptible to chlorosis when the weather is cool and wet.
+For winegrowers, however, Scheurebe can prove challenging in the vineyard.
+It is very demanding in terms of location (warm, sheltered from the wind) and soil (good supply of water and nutrients).
+During flowering, it is particularly sensitive, often resulting in low, irregular yields.
+It can only tolerate a low lime content in the soil and is especially prone to chlorosis when the weather is cool and wet.

-Wine: Can yield full yet mild wines with a delicate nutmeg flavour.
-Highly ripe grapes can deliver mild, very supple Prädikat wines, which partner well with sweet dishes.
+Depending on ripeness, can yield full-bodied yet mild wines with a delicate muscat flavour.
+Extremely ripe grapes can produce mild, very smooth Prädikatswein, which pairs excellently with sweet dishes.